bioinformatics-ca/IDE_2021/module6/README.md

 Congratulations, you've finished this lab.
 As a final check on your results, you can use [NCBI's online tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to perform a BLAST on a larger database to see if you get any better matches.

-The source of the data and patient background information can be found at <https://doi.org/10.1038/s41586-020-2008-3> (note: clicking this link will reveal what the illness is).
+The source of the data and patient background information can be found at <https://doi.org/10.1038/s41586-020-2008-3> (**clicking this link will reveal what the illness is**).
 The only modification made to the original metatranscriptomic reads was to reduce them to 10% of the orginal file size.

 [fastp]: https://github.com/OpenGene/fastp